henriquesimoes/heroquest/README.md

 In the current game version, the graphical interface has the same command interface as the command line.
 In other words, the turn actions are displayed at the side text panel, and have the same input interface (numbered choices selected by their index).
 Some differences still exists, though.
-For instance, in order to select a destination for the teleport spell, a mouse click is used to get the desired location.
+For instance, in order to select a destination for the teleport spell, a mouse click is used to get to the desired location.

 ## Installing